 This historic Surrey community comprises of City Centre and surrounding areas.

-Welcome to Whalley
+Welcome to Whalley!

 Whalley is located in the northwest corner of the city.
-The Fraser River frames the northern and western edges, Newton is to the south and much of the eastern border runs along 144 Street.
+The Fraser River frames the northern and western edges.
+Newton is to the south, and much of the eastern border runs along 144 Street.

-In 2016, the population of Whalley (outside City Centre) was 75,610 or 15% of Surrey’s total population.
-Whalley's population (outside City Centre) grew by 5% between 2011 and 2016.
-This was down from a previous high of 10% between 2006 and 2011.
+In 2016, the population of Whalley, including City Centre, was 85,480, or 15% of Surrey’s total population.
+In 2020, Whalley's population was 94,230.
+It is projected to grow to 199,660 over the next 30 years.
 Discover more census data of Whalley in the Neighbourhood Profile of Whalley.

 City of Surrey is expanding Chuck Bailey Recreation Centre located in Whalley, City Centre.
 The facility expansion will include an expanded range of recreation, sports and arts and culture programming; new indoor and outdoor amenities; and enhanced learning and social opportunities.

 Learn more about the Chuck Bailey Recreation Centre Expansion.